moby/moby/libnetwork/docs/design.md

 * `driver.Join`
 * `driver.Leave`

-These Driver facing APIs makes use of unique identifiers (`networkid`,`endpointid`,...) instead of names (as seen in user-facing APIs).
+These Driver facing APIs make use of unique identifiers (`networkid`,`endpointid`,...) instead of names (as seen in user-facing APIs).

 The APIs are still work in progress and there can be changes to these based on the driver requirements especially when it comes to Multi-host networking.